9 min read

 Recovery came from stopping the project midstream and rewriting the spec together.
 Not cleaner, also sharper.
 One owner, one success metric.
 One explicit tradeoff we were willing to accept.
 Progress snapped back immediately.

--- Edward Tian, Founder & CEO, GPTZero
+-- Edward Tian, Founder at GPTZero

 Why bother when vibe coding works?

-Vibe coding is: Prompt Hope Debug
+Vibe coding is: Prompt -> Hope -> Debug

-And yes — it’s fast.
+And yes, it's fast.
 Frontier models often produce surprisingly good one-shot results.
 It feels like magic.
 Great for POCs.
 Great for exploration.

 But stack a few implicit assumptions.
 Let a few silent divergences accumulate.
 Suddenly you're debugging decisions you never consciously made.